 - Non-GMO diet.
 The chickens do not eat any genetically modified feed

 - More space in the houses.
 So less stress, less bullying and healthier chickens

 - More space on the range. so more pasture that they forage on

 - No routine use of antibiotics

-- No mutilations such as beak trimming
+- No mutilations such as beak trimming or wing clipping

 - Grazing on organic pasture, farmed for many years without synthetic fertilisers, pesticides or weedkillers